cormullion/Karnak.jl/docs/src/basics.md

 # find a route
 astar = a_star(g, 1, W * H)

-sethue("grey30")
+sethue("grey60")
+setlinecap("square")
 drawgraph(g,
-    vertexshapesizes = 6,
+    vertexshapesizes = 0,
     layout=squaregrid,
-    edgegaps=2,
     edgestrokeweights = 12)

-sethue("orange")
+sethue("red")
 drawgraph(g,
     vertexshapes = :none,
     layout=squaregrid,
     edgelist=astar,
     edgegaps=0,
-    edgestrokeweights=2)
+    edgestrokeweights=5)

 end 600 600
 ```

 ## Visiting every vertex

-Another feature of a graph that's useful to know: how to visit all vertices in a network just once.
+Another feature of a graph that's useful to know: how to visit all vertices just once.

 To do this, find a cycle that's the same length as the graph.
 However, there might be a lot of possibilities, since there could be many such cycles.
-Here's a way of finding a cycle that visits every vertex. `simplecycles()` finds all of them (there are 120 for this graph), so only the first one is used.
+Here's a way of finding a cycle that visits every vertex. `simplecycles()` finds all of them (there are 120 for this graph), so only the first one with the right length is used.

 ``` @example graphsection
 @drawsvg begin